deviantony/labctl/README.md

 A keyring is a collection of access keys and tokens.

-*NOTE*: Keyring is not implemented yet.

-Create a new keyring:
+Add a new key to the keyring:

 ````
-labctl keyring create
+labctl keyring add
 ````

-List existing keyrings:
+List existing keys:

 ````
 labctl keyring ls
 ````

-Remove a keyring:
+Remove a key from the keyring:

 ````
 labctl keyring rm <keyring-id>